Trump intervenes in Pennsylvania GOP gubernatorial primary | Times Leader

 Besides McSwain and Corman, other GOP candidates include former GOP congressman Lou Barletta, best known for his hard line on immigration; state Sen. Doug Mastriano, a Trump supporter who pushed to overturn the 2020 election and showed up outside the U.S. Capitol during the Jan.
 6 insurrection; and Dave White, who runs a large plumbing and HVAC firm and is a former Delaware County councilman.

-The nine-person field has some state GOP officials worried that a badly divided primary electorate will choose a nominee who can’t beat presumptive Democratic nominee Josh Shapiro, the state attorney general.
+The nine-person field has some that a badly divided primary electorate will choose a nominee who can’t beat presumptive Democratic nominee Josh Shapiro, the state attorney general.

 Last summer, when McSwain asked for Trump’s endorsement, the former prosecutor criticized the manner in which Pennsylvania’s presidential election was run but claimed that Trump’s attorney general, Bill Barr, had blocked him from investigating potential irregularities.
 Barr told him to pass along any “serious allegations” of election fraud to Shapiro’s office, McSwain said in a letter seeking Trump’s imprimatur.

-Barr disputed McSwain’s account, saying the order came from a top deputy, not him.
+Barr , saying the order came from a top deputy, not him.
 He told The Philadelphia Inquirer that McSwain was never told to “stand down” from investigating.

 McSwain “told me that he had to do this because he was under pressure from Trump and for him to have a viable candidacy he couldn’t have Trump attacking him,” Barr told the paper last year.
 So McSwain “tried to thread the needle” by saying “things that were technically true” without giving “support to Trump’s stolen election narrative,” Barr said.

-Trump, who has endorsed celebrity surgeon and former TV host Mehmet Oz in Pennsylvania’s Republican U.S. Senate primary, has yet to make an endorsement in the governor’s race.
+Trump, who has in Pennsylvania’s Republican U.S. Senate primary, has yet to make an endorsement in the governor’s race.

 Democrats were gleeful about Trump’s attack on McSwain.
 “Sorry Bill.
 You’re fired,” Sam Newton, spokesperson for the Democratic Governors Association, said in a statement.